 An Interface can have same access modifier as a class, such as Public and Private.

 Interfaces are introduced to provide the feature of multiple inheritance to classes.
-Multiple Inheritance is the feature of object oriented programming which allows a class to inherit from multiple classes.
+Multiple Inheritance is the feature of

 Points to Remember :-